ChrisBaidoo/booklist/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
-npm start

-# to run test suite:
-npm test

 #to start server:
 npm start

 #to visit app:
 localhost:3000

+#to create a build of the app:
+npm run build
 ```

 ## Reflection